Let me help you banish those winter blues with this list of things to do in Devon in January 2026.

 South West Coast Path

 There’s so many coast walks to enjoy in Devon.
 Check out the Flip Flops or Wellies blog for plenty of walks in East Devon.
+And there’s some great ideas for winter walks on Dartmoor from our friends at Dartmoor Partner.

 We have recently done the following walks in South Devon: